September 30, 2009 | Mark Paradies

 – How did the packaging and prescription tools warn about the care needed in prescribing and using this drug?

-The corrective action by the hospital was to add more human action safeguards around the prescription of this drug (additional reviews).
+The hospital’s corrective action was to add more human action safeguards around the prescription of this drug (additional reviews).

 What do you think?
 Is this sufficient?